November 2024

 Electric vehicles (EVs) have emerged as a focal point for implementing environmentally friendly policies around the world.
 Automobile OEMs are increasingly realising that the future of their vehicles resides beyond the ecosystem of internal combustion engines (ICE).
 As a result, they are modifying their business strategies to prepare for the future.
 The battery is the most important component in EVs.
 No surprise, however, that battle for control over the EV battery industry is intensifying among global vehicle OEMs and battery producers.
 This rivalry, however, is producing technical advancements.
 Electric car batteries are among the most crucial and expensive parts of electric vehicles.
 Since transportation now accounts for 27% of global greenhouse gas emissions, internal combustion engines may be replaced to significantly cut pollution on a global scale.

-The global electric vehicle battery market revenue was valued at USD 53.08 billion in 2022 and it is expanding around USD 276.40 billion by 2030 with a notable CAGR of 22.9% over the forecast period 2022 to 2030.
+The global electric vehicle battery market size was valued at USD 63.51 billion in 2023 and is expected to reach USD 573.08 billion by 2033.
+This growth corresponds to a compound annual growth rate (CAGR) of 25.1% during the forecast period from 2024 to 2033.

 Lithium-ion battery technology is at the forefront of automobile innovation.
 Significant progress has been made in the advancement of lithium-ion battery technology.
 Lithium-ion batteries of various designs, comparable to those used in mobile phones and laptop computers, but on a much greater scale, are utilised in electric cars.
 Lithium-ion batteries have a high energy density and are less prone to lose their charge while not in use than other types of batteries.
 Because of its high energy per unit mass compared to other electrical energy storage methods, lithium-ion batteries are now employed in the majority of portable consumer gadgets such as mobile phones and laptops.
 They also feature a high power-to-weight ratio, outstanding high-temperature performance, and a low self-discharge.
 Most lithium-ion battery components can be recycled, but the expense of material recovery continues to be an issue for the business.